IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 A Query Client initiates a search request using HTTP GET or POST as defined at [{{site.data.fhir.path}}http.html#search]({{site.data.fhir.path}}http.html#search) on the mCSD Resources.
 The Directory shall support both GET and POST based searches.
 The query parameters are identified below.
 A Query Client may query any combination or subset of the parameters.

 A Directory shall support responding to a request for both the JSON and the XML messaging formats as defined in FHIR.
-A Query Client shall accept either the JSON or the XML messaging formats as defined in FHIR.
+A Query Client shall accept at least one of either the JSON or the XML messaging formats as defined in FHIR.
 See [ITI TF-2: Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details.

 A Directory shall implement the parameters described below for the mCSD resources it supports.
 A Directory may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.